manufacture-dev/manufacture-dev.github.io/content/english/faq/_index.md

 **How many teams can a technical coach support?**

-Depending on their size, their availability and their motivation, the number of teams that the technical coach is required to support varies according to the context and the environment of his mission.
+Depending on their size, their availability and their motivation, the number of teams that a technical coach is required to support varies according to the context and the environment of his mission.

 At the start of the support, it is preferable to start with a single team and then gradually increase this number over the following cycles.
-The In & Out cycles allow the coach to support the teams in parallel and gives him greater flexibility in his intervention.
+The In & Out cycles (In: the coach is in immersion in the team / Out: the coach steps back and remains in support of the team) allow the coach to support the teams in parallel and gives him a greater flexibility in its intervention.

 We recommend not to exceed 3 teams accompanied in parallel in order to maintain flexibility in the event of hazards (emergency management, focus on a particular team if necessary, etc.) but also to allow the coach to contribute to cross-functional projects (create a coaching service offer, deploy performance measurement indicators, raise awareness among businesses and top management, etc.)

-It is important to keep in mind that although the mandate of the technical coach is clear at the start of the mission, he will have to evolve during his support in order to be able to adapt to the changing needs of the client and always in a search for systemic impact.
+It is important to note that the mandate of the technical coach is likely to evolve during his support in order to be able to adapt to the changing needs of the client while maintaining the approach of seeking systemic impacts.

 **How do I know if my teams need technical coaching?**